IQMLatUAB/DeepBTSeg/README.md

 ## User_Instruction
 1. Click `Load images` button select the DICOM folder which needed to be processed.

 2. Parse the directory of DICOM images.
 Under the `Select as` column, specify `T1pre`, `T1post`, `T2`, `Flair` to the corresponding series, then click `OK`.
+DeepBTSeg will convert the DICOM file to NIfTI format.
 ![](images/DICOM_selection.png)

 3. Back to `DeepBT_GUI`, select the desired model that wants to be used during the segmentation process.

-3. Click `Submit job for selected model` to transmit this job to the server for processing or click “Submit jobs for all models” to apply all models on the current DICOM image series.
+3. Click `Submit job for selected model` to transmit this job to the server for processing or click `Submit jobs for all models` to apply all models on the current DICOM image series.

     - Then, the series and the selected model will be composed to a job, then be moved to the lower `Jobs` panel.
 And, the `Status` will become `Submitted`.

 4. Click `Check job` under the `Action` column or `Update status for all jobs` button to refresh the job status and messages from the server, which shown in matlab command window.
     - If the Job is finished, server will send the result back to the client, then `Status` column will change from `Submitted` to `Completed`.

-5. After the Job is completed, the user can view the result by click the `View results` option under `Action` column.
+5. After the Job is completed, the user can view the result by clicking the `View results` option under `Action` column.

 ![](images/Image_viewer.png)

-6. The above image is a pop-up `image viewer`.
-Ther are several finction we implemented.
+6. The above image is a pop-up `DeepBTSeg viewer`.
+Ther are several functions we implemented.
     - User can choose which ROI they want to investigate by clicking the axial, sagittal, coronal sliced images.
     - User can click which segmented label of brain tumor contour they want to explore.
     - User can also switch the different series (T1, T1post, T2, Flair)